-There are two truths that seem to contradict one another, but are never-the-less true.
-And these two truths help explain why so many middle and high school students who pledge to remain virgins until marriage wind up giving up before college graduation.
+The Sexual Purity Paradox consists of two truths which seem to contradict one another, but are never-the-less true.
+And these two truths help explain why so many teens who pledge to remain virgins until marriage wind up giving up before college graduation.

 And by, “giving up,” I’m not just talking about their virginity, but their faith in God.

 Here are the two truths of the Sexual Purity Paradox: